gopitk/azure-content/articles/machine-learning/machine-learning-data-science-vm-do-ten-things.md

 9. Dynamically scale your DSVM to meet your project needs
 10. Install additional tools on your virtual machine

+NOTE: Additional usage charges will apply for many of the additional data storage and analytics services listed in this article.
+Please refer to the [Azure Pricing page](https://azure.microsoft.com/pricing/) for details.

 **Prerequisites**
 You will need an Azure subscription.
-You can sign-up for a free trial [here](https://azure.microsoft.com/free/) Instructions for provisioning a Data Science Virtual Machine on the Azure Portal are available at [Creating a virtual machine](https://ms.portal.azure.com/#create/microsoft-ads.standard-data-science-vmstandard-data-science-vm).
+You can sign-up for a free trial [here](https://azure.microsoft.com/free/).
+Instructions for provisioning a Data Science Virtual Machine on the Azure Portal are available at [Creating a virtual machine](https://ms.portal.azure.com/#create/microsoft-ads.standard-data-science-vmstandard-data-science-vm).

 ## 1. Explore data and develop models using Microsoft R Server or Python